parenthetical-e/Index/README.md

 # Index
-An index of my ideas.
+Hi.
+I am Erik, and here is an index of my ideas.

 See, `index.tsv`.